chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 HTTP {{BHTTP}} and returns it to the client in a response.
 The mirror response incldues a Cache-Control header with "max-age" directive set to that of the cached response.

+Clients recover the target's mirrored response by Binary HTTP decoding the mirror response content.

 ## Mirror Request and Respnose Example

 The following example shows two mirror request and response examples.
 The first one yields a mirror